Dog Bites & Unprovoked Animal Attacks

 Injuries from unprovoked animal bites and attacks can be severe, particularly when small children are involved.
 Animal bites and attacks can cause permanent disfigurement, fractures, lacerations and worse.
-These can be life-changing injuries.
+These can be life-changing and potentially fatal injuries.

 Most states like North Carolina follow the “one-bite” rule, which imposes liability for dog bites and attacks where the owner should be aware that that dog poses a danger to others because of previous conduct.
 South Carolina, on the other hand, generally holds owners of dogs liable for injuries they cause even without previously demonstrated dangerous conduct.